diridari/logging-cpp/README.md

 ## Futures
 * Set 9 individual and configurable log levels
-* print message the the cli and/or to an logfile
+* Print message the the cli and/or to an logfile
-* change the location and name of the logfile
+* Change the location and name of the logfile
-* logfile and cli logging can have individual log levels
+* Logfile and cli logging can have individual log levels
-* cli highlighting (can be disabled)
+* Cli highlighting (can be disabled)
-* define up to 32 point of interest
+* Define up to 32 point of interest

 ***